aroojfatima41/rock-paper-scissors-game/README.md

 # rock-paper-scissors-game
 A practice project rock paper scissors game

-Its a classic two player hand game.Where both players simultaneaously make on of the three shapes with their outstretched hands.
+Its a classic two player hand game.Where both players simultaneaously make one of the three shapes with their outstretched hands.
 The shapes are as mentioned:
 * "rock" (a closed fist)
 * "paper" (a flat hand)